itsmiir/qpy/README.md

 ArithmeticError: Incompatible units: kg and m/s
 ```
-this feature will solve a
+this feature will solve a surprising amount of calculation errors.
 ### defining custom units
 you can even define your own custom constants with your own symbols and conversion factors and use them in your code!
 ```py